[Much of my site will be useless to you if you've got the images turned off!]

 while pursuing desperadoes.

 When the news reached the post Capt.
 Montgomery, with his company of the Fifth Cavalry, proceeded at once to the scene of the tragedy and sent Lieut.
 Cherry's body in.
 Lieut.
 Cherry was a graduate of West Point, not more than 30 years old, and had already achieved a brilliant reputation as a soldier and frontier fighter and in the engagement at Milk River, Col., Sept.
-29, 1879, between the Ute Indians and three companies of cavalry, under command of Major Indicates a West Point graduate and gives his Class.Thornburgh.
+29, 1879, between the Ute Indians and three companies of cavalry, under command of Major Indicates a West Point graduate, Class of 1867: a link to his biographical entry in Cullum's Register.Thornburgh.
 After the death of Capt.
 Payneα he displayed great courage and high soldierly qualities.
 He and Capt.
 Lawson saved the command from annihilation.
 He was a man of fine stature, 6 feet in height and well built, and was engaged to be married to a young lady of a distinguished Pennsylvania family.
 The motive of the man Locke is not known, and the whole affair has a look of mystery.
 The conduct of Spotted Tail, who remained at the post, and of the Indians he sent with the troops has been admirable.

 My Note:

 α A mistake in the newspaper article.
-Of all the officers named Payne listed in Heitman's Historical Register and Dictionary of the United States Army from its Organization, September 29, 1789, to March 2, 1903, the only one serving in the Army with the rank of Captain in 1881 was West Pointer Indicates a West Point graduate and gives his Class.John Scott Payne.
+Of all the officers named Payne listed in Heitman's Historical Register and Dictionary of the United States Army from its Organization, September 29, 1789, to March 2, 1903, the only one serving in the Army with the rank of Captain in 1881 was West Pointer Indicates a West Point graduate, Class of 1866: a link to his biographical entry in Cullum's Register.John Scott Payne.
 Capt.
 Payne did fight at Milk River, but was not killed: according to his AOG obituary, he was twice wounded.
 The Register doesn't even record a medical leave from Fort Niobrara after the engagement.

 Page updated: 14 Dec 14